Iowa vs Nebraska College Basketball Game Preview

 Nebraska may be shooting well, but even if it doesn’t, it doesn’t matter.

-The Hawkeyes are doing a great job of advancing the offense with a stormy win at Ohio State, one of their strongest performances of the season.
+With a stormy win at Ohio State the Hawkeyes are doing a great job of boosting the offense, from their strongest performance of the season.

 The offense has been terrible for a full year, but now the defense is stepping up.
-It is good at keeping teams down to three and it is able to overcome good days of shooting from the opposition in just one shootout.
+It is good at keeping teams down to three and it is only able to overcome the opposition’s good shooting days by engaging in shootouts.

 What is going to happen

-Nebraska will remain in the game against a flat Iowa team that is not going through three as quickly, and then they will start leaving.
+Nebraska will remain in the game against a flat Iowa team that is not going to Bonn sooner than three, and then they will start leaving.

-Once Lowa will not have the ability to keep going on a run with big plays inside and out.
+The hookers would not have the firepower or stability to put them on a run with big plays inside and outside of Iowa.

 Iowa vs Nebraska prediction, line